Dragoteryx/drg-music/README.md

 ```
 If the playlist is empty, the bot will stop playing music.

-Emits an event ``skipped``, with the guild where the current music was skipped along information about the next music.
+Emits an event ``skipped``, with the guild where the current music was skipped along with information about the next music.

 #### Shuffle the playlist
 ```js